How to Open a Business Bank Account for Your LLC?

 It’s always good to do your research and have all your documents prepared before heading to the bank to open an account, just so you don’t have a wasted trip without accomplishing anything.

-We’ve gathered all the requirements for opening a business account, however, they may slightly vary from one state to another, and they are:
+We’ve gathered all the requirements for opening a professional account, however, they may slightly vary from one state to another, and they are:

 - Your LLC’s Certificate of Formation or articles of organization.
 This is the legal state approval that shows that your business is approved by the state.
 It states the business name and address; every bank/ union requires this form.